 You can buy train tickets for the short ride to Zermatt right at the Matterhorn Terminal Täsch.
 If you know your travel dates and times in advance, you can book your tickets on the Matterhorn Gotthard Bahn online.
 Expect to pay 16.80 chf for a round-trip adult ticket, unless you have the Swiss Half-Fare card or one of the Swiss Travel Passes.
 The ride to Zermatt only takes 10-15 minutes and conventiently drops off passengers right in the middle of town.

 Once you’re in Zermatt, you still have to walk the short distance to the cable car station for the Matterhorn Glacier Paradise.
 When you fall into line to buy tickets for the cable car, be prepared to cringe at the rather hefty price tag.
 Full price for a single adult ticket is 50 chf (roughly equivalent to $50 or euros).
 Again, we can’t stress enough that it’s worth it to buy the Swiss Half-Fare Travelcard or one of the other discount cards in advance.
 It’ll likely end up saving you a decent chunk of change on transportation throughout Switzerland.

 When we first asked if the trail was open, the ticket seller told us the trail was still closed due to poor conditions – snow and ice covering part of the trail – and that she wouldn’t advise it.
 “Wouldn’t advise it” isn’t the same as closed, though, so we asked if it was possible to hike any part of it or if it was completely impassable.
 She conceded that it was possible to start up the trail and just turn back when the conditions became “unsafe.”

-When we asked if we could camp at the base of the peak, she looked perplexed but was quite clear that there were no overnight accommodations available.
+When we then asked if we could camp at the base of the peak, she looked perplexed but was quite clear that there were no overnight accommodations available.